HZ-HBO-ICT/it-conference/README.md

 ## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](https://github.com/your/project/tags).
+We use the following format for versioning: YYYY.R.B YYYY is the year of the release, so 2024.
+R represents the release within a year, so if it is the first it would be 1, if it is the second it would be 2.
+B represents bugfixes.

 ## Current Team